pyBinSim/pyBinSim/README.rst

 useHeadphoneFilter:
     Enables headhpone equalization.
 The filterset should contain a filter with the identifier HPFILTER.
 Set 'False' or 'True'.
 loudnessFactor:
     Factor for overall output loudness.
+Attention: Clipping may occur
+loopSound:
+    Enables looping of sound file or sound file list.
+Set 'False' or 'True'.

 OSC Messages and filter lists:
 ------------------------------